cmu-delphi/delphi-epidata/docs/api/covidcast-signals/youtube-survey.md

   expect the social desirability effect to be smaller, but it may still be present.
 * **False responses.** As with anything on the Internet, a small percentage of users give deliberately incorrect responses.
-We discard a small number of responses that are obviously false, but do **not** perform extensive filtering.
-However, the large size of the study, and our procedure for ensuring that each respondent can only be counted once when they are invited to take the survey, prevents individual respondents from having a large effect on results.
+[TODO check if true] We discard a small number of responses that are obviously false, but do **not** perform extensive filtering.
+However, the large size of the study, and [TODO check if true] our procedure for ensuring that each respondent can only be counted once when they are invited to take the survey, prevents individual respondents from having a large effect on results.
-* **Repeat invitations.** Individual respondents can be invited by Youtube to take the survey several times.
+* **Repeat invitations.** [TODO check] Individual respondents can be invited by Youtube to take the survey several times.
 Usually Youtube only re-invites a respondent after one month.
 Hence estimates of values on a single day are calculated using independent survey responses from unique respondents (or, at least,